mxliu/ACTION-Software-for-Functional-MRI-Analysis/README.md

 # Citation
-If you use this toolbox in your research, please cite this project:
+If you use this toolbox in your research, please cite this paper:

 ```
-@misc{action,
+@article{action,
   author = {Fang, Yuqi and Zhang, Junhao and Wang, Linmin and Wang, Qianqian and Liu, Mingxia},
-  title = {ACTION-Software-for-Functional-MRI-Analysis},
+  title = {ACTION: Augmentation and computation toolbox for brain network analysis with functional MRI},
   year = {2025},
   journal = {NeuroImage}
 }